fardog/reverseoperator/README.md

 go get -u gopkg.in/fardog/reverseoperator.v1
 ```

-## Caveats/TODO
+## Caveats

-* More thorough tests should be written
-* No caching is implemented; every request will cause a lookup against the
+* No DNS lookup caching is implemented, and likely never will; every request
-  configured upstream DNS servers.
-If you need caching, it's up to you to
+  will cause a lookup against the configured upstream DNS servers.
+If you need
-  configure a caching DNS server (such as [dnsmasq][]) which `reverse-operator`
+  caching, it's up to you to configure a caching DNS server (such as
-  will request against.
+  [dnsmasq][]) which `reverse-operator` will request against.

 ## License